novel-zlood/novel-zlood.github.io/source/_posts/ttarc/ttarc-38.md

 "Ah, so it was thanks to you, Manager..."

-In fact, for people like Ku Chang-dong, Shin Elder, or Park Yong-pal, getting a visa without a reference wasn't easy.
+In fact, for people like Ku Chang-dong, old man Shin, or Park Yong-pal, getting a visa without a reference wasn't easy.
 Even among Anyang Steel employees, there were those who had trouble getting a visa, making it a fairly stringent process at that time.

 However, for Seong Gong-cheol, who was the security audit head for top-tier overseas posts like the U.S., France, the U.K., and Germany, it was no big deal.
 Feeling the immense power of authority once again, Lee Chang-jin lowered his head.